cornil/ControlAPI/doc/1_API.md

 Because purpose and lifecycle of these API are not the same

-Consumer whant simple API, with very long lifecycle.
+Consumer want simple API, with very long lifecycle.

 So you need no hide the complexity of your internal business, infrastructure, data structure and so.